darixsamani/assigment-phd-IMDEA-darix-samani-siewe/README.md

 ### Milan Telecom Dataset Analysis

-This repository contains all the code about my Application to PhD Position at IMDEA Networks Institute.
-This project is bout analyses the internet traffic activity in Milan using Big Data Challenge Dataset that was collected during two months from November to December 2013.
-The mains of this work is to predict the future internet activity from 16 to 22 December.
+This repository contains the code and documentation related to my application for the PhD position at IMDEA Networks Institute.
+The project focuses on analyzing internet traffic activity in Milan using the Big Data Challenge dataset, which was collected over two months from November to December 2013.

+The primary objective of this work is to predict internet activity in Milan for the period from December 16 to December 22, based on patterns observed in historical data.

 ### Structure of this Work

-Our work is structure as follows :
+Our work is structured as follows:

+- **`dataset/` folder**: Contains the raw and cleaned datasets required to run the notebooks(20G).

+- **Two Jupyter notebooks**:
+  - The first notebook focuses on data cleaning, preprocessing, and exploratory data analysis.
-    - the folder dataset: contains all dataset the cleaning data that we need to run our notebook
+  - The second notebook contains the core implementation related to our predictive modeling and analysis.
-    - two neotebooks : one for cleaning and pre-processing data analysis and other conatins all code relate to our work.

-### How jupyter notebook
+### How Jupyter Notebook

-    The raison why we choice the jupyter notebook is to make wour work reproductible.
+We chose to use Jupyter Notebooks to ensure our work is reproducible, well-documented, and easy to follow.

 #### How to Run the Cod

-In order to run the code of this work just following the steps:
+To run the code for this project, please follow these steps:

-    - the notebook __preprocessing data.ipynb__ contains all the ode relate to proeccsing and cleaning of our dataset. ude the fact that our dataset is very big we don't inlcut in this work.
+- The notebook `preprocessing_data.ipynb` contains all the code related to processing and cleaning the dataset.
+  **Note:** Due to the large size of the dataset, it is not included directly in this repository.

-    - the notebook _home_work_code.ipynb__ contains all the code relate to the all part of our work.
+- The notebook `home_work_code.ipynb` contains the complete implementation of our analysis and modeling pipeline.